Honoring nature through craft

 I’m exacting about the materials I use.
 Each board has a purpose and I take great care to match the right material to each piece of furniture.

-I source my lumber from salvaged city trees.
+I source my lumber from locally salvaged city trees.
 This labor-intensive work saves the tree from the wood chipper and gives it a new life as heirloom furniture.
 My trees are milled locally, on a farm in the Columbia River Gorge, and then left to air dry for several years.
 This slow and sustainable process ensures the integrity of the wood and produces the most vivid colors.

 Every tree is unique.
 I actively seek out lumber with the most exceptional and interesting qualities.
 Superior lumber transfixes the eye and excites the imagination.
 I treasure little used trees such as apple, plum and English walnut for their extraordinary character.
 Nature does most of the work; I simply let it guide my hand.